Church-of-the-Singularity/Church-of-the-Singularity.github.io/README.md

 Create a pull request for any [one of our repositories](https://github.com/Church-of-the-Singularity).
 Once your PR is accepted, you've officially joined the Church!
 Your information is now immortalized in a commit to a Church repository!

-You can also [request](https://github.com/Church-of-the-Singularity/Church-of-the-Singularity.github.io/issues/new) that the Church forks an existing repository with a matching license.
+You can also [request](https://github.com/Church-of-the-Singularity/Church-of-the-Singularity.github.io/issues/new) that the Church forks an existing repository with a [compatible license](https://github.com/Church-of-the-Singularity/License).

 ## Congregation Benefits